 17.1.4 The Bank has appointed consultants for preparing the road map and hand holdingthe Bank in moving towards the advanced approach of risk management under Basel II.

 17.2 Credit Risk

-17.2.2 Bank has formulated a Group Credit Policy, which lays down policy guidelines forcredit management covering all areas of operation where credit risk is involved.
-Thepolicy would enable the bank to enhance the risk management capabilities thus making itpossible for the bank to show a steady and healthy growth in its credit portfolio,resulting in overall improved performance.
+17.2.2 Bank has formulated a Group Credit Policy which lays down policy guidelines forcredit risk management covering all areas of operation where credit risk is involved.
+Thepolicy would enable the bank to enhance the risk management capabilities thus making itpossible for the bank to show a steady and healthy growth in its credit portfolioresulting in overall improved performance.

-17.2.3 In terms of the above policy, the Bank has set prudential limits to individualborrowers, non-corporate borrowers, entry level exposure norms, substantial exposurelimits, benchmark financial ratios, borrower standards, exposure limits/ceilings toindustries, sensitive sectors, rating category etc. The Board reviews the prudentiallimits regularly.
+17.2.3 In terms of the above policy, the bank has set prudential limits to individualborrowers, non-corporate borrowers, entry level exposure norms, substantial exposurelimits, benchmark financial ratios, borrower standards, exposure limits/ceilings toindustries, sensitive sectors, rating category etc. The Board reviews the prudentiallimits periodically.

 17.2.4 The Bank has implemented a multi-tier credit approving system wherein the loanproposals are cleared by an "Approval Grid" before being placed to therespective sanctioning authorities.
-For speedy and efficient disposal of credit proposalsthe Bank has established Retail Hubs at major centres for retail credit approval andCentralized Credit Processing Cells at each of the Zones for appraising larger creditproposals.
+For speedy and efficient disposal of credit proposalsthe Bank has established Retail Hubs at major centers for retail credit approval andCentralized Credit Processing cells at each of the zones for appraising larger creditproposals.